woodword-0/DataScienceProcess/README.md

 # DataScienceProcess
-Repository for Pringle robotics Data Science projects and the MLOps Process
+Repository for Data Science projects and the MLOps Process